Enterthusiast/angular2-easy-forms/README.md

 * Add typescript on the main project, making it easier to build the lib.
 * Consequently add the Build paragraph to README.md explaining how to compile the lib.
 * Workaround a typescript compilation artifact for data.interface.ts.
 The resulting js was trying to export nothing, making the app crash.
 Add a fake and empty component export.
+* Added multiple option to add classes everywhere in the form, it works well with bootstrap
+* Add some Boostrap logic/classes for validation feedback, you can enable the bootstrap theme by uncommenting `customTheme: 'ng2Bootstrap3'` in the example `app.component.ts` file.
+More about [ng2-boostrap](https://github.com/valor-software/ng2-bootstrap).

 ## Documentation
 1. [Setup](#setup)